nimezhu/ORM/README.md

 sample_1.gtf and sample_1.bed ; sample_2.gtf and sample_2.bed ; ...

 The final file structure should be a 6 column tab separated file.
-(See the orm_example.txt.)
+(See the orm_example.txt file)

 - 1st column: